python/cpython/Doc/library/os.rst

    library :c:data:`POSIX_SPAWN_RESETIDS` flag.

    The *setsigmask* argument will set the signal mask to the signal set specified.
-If the parameter is not used, then the child will inherits the parent's signal mask.
+If the parameter is not used, then the child inherits the parent's signal mask.
 This argument corresponds to the C library :c:data:`POSIX_SPAWN_SETSIGMASK` flag.